EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

  * To make using the script easier, create this BASH alias in your `~/.bashrc`:

 ```
-## backup alias for the restic backup script:
+## 'backup' is an alias to the full path of my personal backup script:
-alias backup=${HOME}/.config/restic_backup/restic_backup.sh
+alias backup=${HOME}/.config/restic_backup/my_backup.sh
 ```

- * Restart the shell / close and reopen your terminal.
+ * Restart the shell or close/reopen your terminal.
  * Run the script alias, to see the help screen: `backup`

 ```